change-hi/change-hi.github.io/morea/data-wrangling-1/experience-data-accessing-subsetting.md

 Try it yourself!
 Going back to our `20_sales_records.xlsx` file, identify which orders are `Online` and `High Priority`

 * Read the first couple rows to get a sense of the data.
 Which column contain the status (`Online` or `Offline`).
 * A 'High Priority' order is indicated by the label 'H' in a designated column.
-Retrieve all rows that correspond to online **and** high-priority orders.
-In Pandas, you have the option to combine conditions using the '&' (and) and '|' (or) operators, as opposed to Python's 'and' and 'or' operators.
+* Retrieve all rows that correspond to online and high-priority orders.
+In Pandas, you have the option to combine conditions using the `&` (and) and `|` (or) operators, as opposed to Python's 'and' and 'or' operators.

 <details>
   <summary>Solution</summary>